turkerdolapci/GroundStation-UHF-NonRotator/README.md

 ## Directories
 ### LinkBudget
-Includes a conceptual drawing and an analysis script to calculate; -The distance between the ground station and the satellite, -Path loss between the ground station and the satellite, -The isoflux pattern to build an antenna to maintain the link margin in all elevation positions.
+Includes a conceptual drawing and an analysis script to calculate;
+- The distance between the ground station and the satellite,
+- Path loss between the ground station and the satellite,
+- The isoflux pattern to build an antenna to maintain the link margin in all elevation positions.